 Standards are developed within subcommittees (SC), working groups (WG), or task forces (TF).
 Participation in standards development is open to anyone having an interest.
 To ensure standards stay current, all standards undergo a periodic review every five years to determine whether to reaffirm, revise or withdraw the standard.

-For more information or to partipate in CGATS conatct [email protected]
+For more information or to participate in CGATS contact [email protected]

 As the printing machinery industry becomes more globally focused, the design of uniform international safety standards is increasingly important.
 These standards allow manufacturers to design and build equipment to a single set of safety standards, regardless of the country of import/export.